RedHatNordicsSA/linux4win/content/assign1.md

 # Create image for use in the cloud or virtual

-We know that installation of systems will be part of your tasks in the future.
-And using virtual or cloud you will want some kind of template for your systems that include settings and customizations.
+Installing systems is still a common task when managing Linux systems.
+There are many different ways to install Linux, the most common one in virtual and cloud environments is using an image or so called template for your Linux operating system.
+The template will typically include a majority of the software and configuration which you need - preinstalled into an image.
 ![deploy from template](images/vmware_template.jpg)

 Templates make for rapid deployment since we are skipping the install process of the operating system.
-However inherent to templates is age.
-As soon as you have created a new template it is outdated.
-So by using the image builder you get a dependable and reproducable process that always creates the same template, just updated packages.
+However templates have an inherent problem, which is aging.
+As an template is a snapshot, soon after you have created a new template, it is outdated.
+The solution to this is ofcourse automation of the creation process for the template, this is something we can do using the ```image builder``` functionality included in Red Hat Enterprise Linux.

+By using the ```image builder```, you get a dependable and reproducable process that always creates the same template, containing the newest updated packages at each build.

 ## Create a "golden image" using image builder
 To start this out we need to add the image builder application.
-This is done at the Applications part of the menu on your left.
+This is done at the ```Applications``` part of the menu on your left.

 :boom: Locate the **Image Builder** entry and install it.
 It may already be installed